sogode-iac-netops/aws-nac/README.md

 Each of the stages is clearly marked in both `main.tf` and `outputs.tf`; simply uncomment the next stage after each init, plan, apply sequence.

 ## Quick start
+Ensure your AWS default region is set to us-east-2.
+This is required for the TGW peering request.
 ```
 terraform init
 terraform plan